MicrosoftDocs/fabric-docs/docs/workload-development-kit/fabric-data-plane.md

             }
     ```

-1. This connection can now be queried in order to access data from the Warehouse.
+1. This connection can now be queried to access data from the Warehouse.
 For more information on utilizing the *Microsoft.Data.SqlClient* namespace, see [Microsoft.Data.SqlClient Namespace Documentation](/dotnet/api/microsoft.data.sqlclient).

 ### Writing data